rutrader/TrackTak/packages/intrinsic-valuations/README.md

 # @tracktak/intrinsic-valuations

-> A react package that allows external websites to use our discounted cash flow calculator for https://tracktak.com
+> A react package that allows external websites to use our intrinsic valuations for https://tracktak.com

 For an example on how to use, please click here: https://github.com/TrackTak/tracktak-example